espocrm/documentation/docs/user-guide/emails.md

 It's also possible to **create Task or Case** from an email record.

-If email addresses (from, to, cc) in an email record are known to the system, it will show the person they are related to (Contact, Lead, User etc).
+If email addresses (from, to, cc) of the email record are known to the system, it will show the person they are related to (Contact, Lead, User etc).
 If some email address is new, you can **create contact** right from there.

 All emails related to specific record are shown in History panel of that record.
 If some email is related, for example, to opportunity but opportunity is related to the account, it will be shown both in opportunity and account.